Ajuran Sultanate: Administration

-Nomadic citizens and farming communities
+Citizenry

 Through their control of the region's wells, the Garen rulers effectively held a monopoly over their nomadic subjects as they were the only hydraulic empire in Africa during their reign.
 Large wells made out of limestone were constructed throughout the state, which attracted Somali and Oromo nomads with their livestock.
 The centralized regulations of the wells made it easier for the nomads to settle disputes by taking their queries to government officials who would act as mediators.
 Long distance caravan trade, a long-time practice in the Horn of Africa, continued unchanged in Ajuran times.
 Today, numerous ruined and abandoned towns throughout the interior of Somalia and the Horn of Africa are evidence of a once-booming inland trade network dating from the medieval period.

 With the centralized supervision of the Ajuran, farms in Afgooye, Kismayo and other areas in the Jubba and Shabelle valleys increased their productivity.
 A system of irrigation ditches known locally as Kelliyo fed directly from the Shebelle and Jubba rivers into the plantations where sorghum, maize, beans, grain and cotton were grown during the gu (Spring in Somali) and xagaa (Summer in Somali) seasons of the Somali calendar.
 This irrigation system was supported by numerous dikes and dams.
 To determine the average size of a farm, a land measurement system was also invented with moos, taraab and guldeed being the terms used.

 Taxation

 The State collected tribute from the farmers in the form of harvested products like durra, sorghum and bun, and from the nomads, cattle, camels and goats.
 The collecting of tribute was done by a wazir.
 Luxury goods imported from foreign lands were also presented as gifts to the Garen rulers by the coastal sultans of the state.

 A political device that was implemented by the Garen rulers in their realm was a form of ius primae noctis, which enabled them to create marriages that enforced their hegemonic rule over all the important groups of the empire.
 The rulers would also claim a large portion of the bride's wealth, which at the time was 100 camels.

 For trade, the Ajuran Empire minted its own Ajuran currency.
 It also utilized the Mogadishan currency originally minted by the Sultanate of Mogadishu, which later became incorporated into the Ajuran Empire.
-Mogadishan coins have been found as far away as the present-day country of the United Arab Emirates in the Middle East.
+Mogadishan coins have been found as far away as present-day United Arab Emirates in the Middle East.